 The internet is a fantastic place overflowing with knowledge, games and communities of people, and, just like pupils across the country, the pupils spend a great deal of time using the internet within Woodlands and at home.

 We value computing within our academy and encourage our children to experience different ways of accessing modern technology.
 From laptops to Ipads, our children are able to access a wealth of resources and explore different technologies to support their learning.

 This is why it is important pupils learn how to be safe when browsing online and becoming members of online communities.
 The eSafety of our children is of paramount importance to us and something that we monitor and revisit regularly.

-We also encourage parents to set up filtering on their home internet.
-To learn how to do this for the major providers of internet please click the text below.
+We encourage all parents/carers to set up filtering on their home internet.
+To learn how to do this for the major providers of internet please click the link below.

 Our children know to report any inappropriate content, contact or conduct they encounter online to CEOP (Child Exploitation and Online Protection Centre) by visiting this page and clicking our report button below.